MarianoMolina/project_alice/README.md

 ### 1. Task Execution
 - Create and execute custom tasks using predefined classes or by creating new ones in the Workflow module
 - Define new parameters, prompts/templates, and agents for task deployment
-- Execute tasks with custom parameters directly
+- Execute tasks with custom parameters
+- Run tasks directly from the frontend, or programatically with the workflow container's API
 - Supported task types include:
   - Workflow
   - API tasks: Reddit, Wikipedia, Google, Exa, and Arxiv search